survos/state-bundle/docs/DynamicRoutingMiddleware.md

 ## Overview

-This document provides details on implementing and using the `DynamicRoutingMiddleware` within the Survos WorkflowBundle for a single exchange message routing configuration in Symfony Messenger with RabbitMQ.
+This document provides details on implementing and using the `DynamicRoutingMiddleware` within the Survos StateBundle for a single exchange message routing configuration in Symfony Messenger with Doctrine (and someday RabbitMQ).

 ## Purpose